Kel Ajjer: The French in the Kel Ajjer region

 At the end of December 1899, the French definitively occupied the oasis of In Salah.
 This worried the Kel Ahaggar, and as a result some of their ethnic groups moved eastwards to the Kel Ajjer and Fezzan regions.
 They wanted to submit to the Turks rather than the French.
-Together with leaders of Kel Ajjer ethnic groups, they asked the Pasha in Tripoli for weapons and support and later began rezzous in areas where the Tuareg had placed themselves under French protection.
+Together with leaders of Kel Ajjer ethnic groups, they asked the Pasha in Tripoli for weapons and support and later began rezzias in areas where the Tuareg had placed themselves under French protection.